 After a brief and rather unedifying stop-off in Yangyuan county, we made our way back to Beijing.
 Upon my return, I once again (as usual) sought out former monks, before we set off once more for Liaoning in the northeast, finding majestic shawm bands there too…

 Such early fieldtrips with Xue Yibing were an important training for us both, before we launched into more in-depth study of the Hebei ritual associations.
-I always treasure his notes, but however brief our visits on that Shanxi trip, the hand-written volume he copied out for me is full of wonderful ethnographic detail on folk religion.
+I always treasure his notes, but however brief our visits on that Shanxi trip, the three hand-written volumes he copied out for me are full of wonderful ethnographic detail on folk religion.

 Since 2011, having profited from collaborative fieldwork for twenty-five years, I have largely engaged with the Li family Daoists on my own, regaining a certain self-esteem—except for the occasional mishap…